imliuyzh/lfs101x-notes/chapter9.md

 ## `ps`

 `ps` (process status) provides information about currently running processes keyed by PID.
-If you want a periodic update of this status, you can use `top` or other commonly installed variants from the command line, or invoke your distribution's graphical system monitor application.
+If you want a periodic update of this status, you can use `top` or other variants from the command line, or invoke your distribution's graphical system monitor application.

 ### System V Style